Making a decision

-A case officer will make a recommendation concerning your proposal, either to the Director of Development and Regeneration under delegated powers or in a report for the Planning Committee to consider.
+A case officer will make a recommendation concerning your proposal, either to the Corporate Director of Place and Community under delegated powers or in a report for the Planning Committee to consider.

 The Planning Committee is made up of elected Councillors.
 Your case officer will be able to tell you if your application is to be heard by Committee and, if so, an expected date.
 You can attend the meeting to listen to proceedings and if objectors are allowed to address the Committee you or your representative will be given an opportunity to respond.
 You will need to contact Member Services for further details.
 The Committee is open to the public.

 After a decision is made, we will send you (or your agent) a formal decision notice stating whether permission has been granted or refused and include any conditions (and reasons) that are imposed.
 If your application is refused or you find any conditions unreasonable or unacceptable, you can lodge an appeal against our decision.